jacobxperez/rams/README.md

 ### Project Status

-Project under active development. **NO** stable version has been released.
+Project under active development, there is **NO** stable version as of today.
+Pleas read our [contributing](https://github.com/jacobxperez/essentials/blob/master/CONTRIBUTING.md) guidelines if you wish to further the development of [Essentials](https://jacobxperez.github.io/essentials/).

 ## Getting Started